nadyakant/Data_Analyst_Portfolio/README.md

 # Welcome to my Data Portfolio

 Here you'll be able to discover Data Studies using various tools.
 With this project I've tried to keep it simple - all in one repository, all under the umbrella of Zoology, showcasing my best of skills in as little files as possible.
-So have a seat and dive deep into the world of Marine life.
+So have a seat and dive deep into the world of numbers.
 Thanks!

 First things first...
 ## 👨‍💻 About Me